(by Slava Darozhkin)

 The term was coined because gay couples couldn’t get married but needed the benefits spouses receive.
 Unfortunately, now that same-sex marriage has been legalized, some states have dissolved the legitimacy of the status “domestic partners” despite citizens in their states still not wanting to be legally married, thereby resulting in those couples not receiving the same family health benefits as spouses.

-The most prominent benefits to filing as domestic partners, if the couple chooses not to marry legally, are the subsequent rights the partners receive with each other, like death rights, inheritance rights, jail and hospital visitations, housing rights, parental rights, and adoption benefits, among others.
+The most prominent benefits of filing for domestic partnership, if the couple chooses not to marry legally, are the subsequent rights the partners receive with each other, like death rights, inheritance rights, jail and hospital visitations, housing rights, parental rights, and adoption benefits, among others.

 What Are Domestic Partner Benefits?